Goals and the Lesson of the Good Samaritan

 The theology students who were in the greatest rush, the "high hurry" group, were the least likely to stop.
 They were in such a hurry to accomplish their goal (getting to the building to talk about the "Good Samaritan") that they forgot the lesson, to reach out and help people in need!

 You're probably wondering what this has to do with working out.

 I have a friend who worked out for an hour a day, six days a week.
-At that rate he was on track to reach is goal in nine months.
+At that rate, he was on track to reach his goal in nine months.
 But that wasn't fast enough.
-He decided that if working out for an hour a day was good, that two hours a day must be better and he could reach his goal in half the time.
+He decided that if working out for an hour a day was good, then two hours a day must be better, and he could reach his goal in half the time.

-He was working out so much, his body had no chance to rest and repair itself.
-His muscle was tearing down faster than it could rebuild, and he actually started to become weaker!
+He was working out so much; his body had no chance to rest and repair itself.
+His muscle tissue was tearing down faster than it could rebuild, and he started to become weaker!